mozilla/leadership-training/README.md

-# Mozilla Open Leaders, Round 4
+# Mozilla Open Leaders

 [![Join the chat at https://gitter.im/mozilla/open-leadership-training](https://badges.gitter.im/mozilla/open-leadership-training.svg)](https://gitter.im/mozilla/open-leadership-training?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-#### September - November 2017
-12 week online mentorship program on Working Open for Mozilla community members
+Join a cohort of project leads fueling the Internet Health movement.
+Receive mentorship and training through the Mozilla Network in this 14-week online program on working open.

 #### Are you building in the open?
 Join forces with Mozilla!